NinaWendy/Sentry_APM/README.md

-# 🛡️ Sentry Self-Hosted Monitoring Setup
+# Sentry Self-Hosted Monitoring Setup

 ## 📌 Project Overview

 This project involves setting up **Sentry** as a centralized error and performance monitoring solution for modern applications.
-It demonstrates my ability to proactively detect, triage, and resolve issues in production systems—improving overall reliability and reducing Mean Time to Recovery (MTTR).
+It demonstrates my ability to proactively detect, triage, and resolve issues in production systems improving overall reliability and reducing Mean Time to Recovery (MTTR).

-> 🛠️ Implemented and configured by: Wendy Nina
-> 🧠 Role: Site Reliability Engineer (SRE)

 ---

-## ❓ Why This Solution?
+## ❓ Why Sentry?

-### 🚨 The Problem
+### 🚨 Problem
 Many engineering teams suffer from:
 - **Delayed awareness of production issues**
 - **Lack of visibility into root causes**